brian-team/brian2/docs_sphinx/introduction/known_issues.rst

 Cannot find vcvarsall.bat on standard search path
 -------------------------------------------------

-If you have Windows and Microsoft Visual Studio 2015 installed, you will see this error.
-We only support Visual Studio versions 2008-2013 at the moment.
+If you have Windows and Microsoft Visual Studio 2015 installed, and you are trying to run with OpenMP support, you will see this error.
+There is a bug in OpenMP support for this version of Visual Studio.
+You can either install a different version or switch OpenMP off.